Hendrick Goltzius

-Hendrick (Note: or Hendrik) Goltzius (/de/, /nl/; born Goltz; January or February 1558 – 1 January 1617) was a German-born Dutch printmaker, draftsman, and painter.
-He was the leading Dutch engraver of the early Baroque period, or Northern Mannerism, lauded for his sophisticated technique, technical mastership and "exuberance" of his compositions.
+Hendrick (Note: Also spelt as Hendrik.)
+Goltzius (/de/, /nl/; né Goltz; January or February 1558 – 1 January 1617) was a German-born Dutch printmaker, draftsman, and painter.
+He has been described as the leading Dutch engraver of the early Baroque period, or Northern Mannerism, lauded for his sophisticated technique, technical mastership and "exuberance" of his compositions.
 According to A. Hyatt Mayor, Goltzius "was the last professional engraver who drew with the authority of a good painter and the last who invented many pictures for others to copy".
 In the middle of his life he also began to produce paintings.

+Early life

+Goltzius was born near Viersen in Bracht or Millebrecht, a village then in the Duchy of Julich, now in the municipality Brüggen in North Rhine-Westphalia.
+His father, Jan Goltz, was a glass painter, and Goltzius received his earliest artistic training in his father's workshop.

+His family moved to Duisburg when he was three years old.
+Duisburg was an active commercial town on the lower Rhine, and the move placed the young Goltzius in a region closely connected to the artistic and intellectual networks of the German–Dutch borderlands.

+After studying painting on glass for some years under his father, he learned engraving from the Dutch polymath Dirck Volckertszoon Coornhert, who then lived in Cleves.

+Under Coornhert’s guidance Goltzius developed the technical foundations of printmaking and became familiar with the humanist artistic culture that connected artists, printers, and scholars across the Netherlands and the Rhineland.